Hope you enjoyed the first 25 ways to eat sustainably.

 Hope you enjoyed this list of 50 ways of eating sustainably.
 Just in case you missed it, here are the first 25 Ways to Eat Sustainably.

-If you don’t do all of them, try to make a goal of doing at least one more every day.
+Even if you don’t do all of them, try to make a goal of doing at least one more every day.
 It will make a huge difference, not only for your family’s health, but for the health of your kids’ future.

 Here are some more healthy eating related posts you might like: